detillman/slam_macklis_2025/README.md

-# slam_macklis_2025
+# Distinct regulatory elements control in vivo mRNA stability and subcellular localization in developing neurons.
-Scripts for subtype-specific, in vivo SLAM-seq: quantification of T -> C conversions, elucidation of conserved sequence features, and identification of UTR-mediated axonal targeting
+Scripts for subtype-specific, in vivo SLAM-seq: quantification of T -> C conversions, elucidation of conserved sequence features, and identification of UTR-mediated axonal targeting.

+All raw sequencing files, counts tables, and T -> C conversion quantifications are avabile on the Harvard Dataverse (), and will be uploaded to NCBI GEO once the government shutdown is resolved.

+Information for each script is provided below - refer to our preprint for additional information: https://doi.org/10.1101/2025.04.23.650263.

-helper_script.R: Miscellaneous utilities and file locations
+helper_script.R: Miscellaneous utilities and file locations.

 annotate_mismatch_reads.py: Annoates mismatched reads for identification of T -> C conversions.